nerc-project/nerc-nagios-ansible-collection/README.md

     source: https://github.com/nerc-project/nerc-nagios-ansible-collection.git
 ```

+## Roles

+### nrpe

-nrpe: Install nrpe container on a host to be monitored by the nagios server.
+Installs nrpe container on a host to be monitored by the nagios server.

 Example: